home-assistant/home-assistant.io/source/_posts/2024-06-07-ai-agents-for-the-smart-home.markdown

 One of the weird things about LLMs is that it's opaque how they exactly work and their usefulness can differ greatly per task.
 Even the creators of the models need to run tests to understand what their new models are capable of.
 Given that our tasks are quite unique, we had to create our own reproducible benchmark to compare LLMs.

-To make this possible, Allen Porter created a [set of evaluation tools <i class="icon-external-link"></i>](https://github.com/allenporter/home-assistant-datasets?tab=readme-ov-file#home-assistant-datasets) including a new integration called ["Synthetic home" <i class="icon-external-link"></i>](https://github.com/allenporter/home-assistant-synthetic-home/tree/main).
+To make this possible, Allen Porter created a [set of evaluation tools](https://github.com/allenporter/home-assistant-datasets?tab=readme-ov-file#home-assistant-datasets) including a new integration called ["Synthetic home"](https://github.com/allenporter/home-assistant-synthetic-home/tree/main).
 This integration allows us to launch a Home Assistant instance based on a definition in a YAML file.
 The file specifies the areas, the devices (including manufacturer/model) and their state.
 This allows us to test each LLM against the exact same Home Assistant state.

 <p class="img"><img src='/images/blog/2024-06-ai-agents-for-the-smart-home/05-testing.png' alt='Graph showing accuracy between different assist options'/>Results comparing a set of difficult sentences to control Home Assistant between Home Assistant's sentence matching, Google Gemini 1.5 Flash and OpenAI GPT-4o.</p>